about:navigation

 about:data

 All event-data on // foss.events is collected by hand, or shared with us by the community.
 We try to regularly re-check the content on the site but in any case we guarantee neither completeness nor correctness of the data shown.
 In doubt, please confirm with the information given on the event's own website.
 If you find an inaccuracy on our site, please help to fix it by contributing.
-Find our criteria and legend below to understand our data-set:
+Please find our criteria for valid events beloow and a legend to understand our data on our help page

 about:criteria